Obarun/66/doc/66-module-usage.md

 66 status foo@bar
 ```

-The command display different field notably the `contents` field corresponding to the list of the service within the *module*.
-You can control the state of these service like you do for any other services applying the following syntax
+The command displays different fields, notably the `contents` field corresponding to the list of the services within the *module*.
+You can control the state of these services like you do for any other services by applying the following syntax

 ```
 66 <command> <module_name>:<service_name>